Connect Microsoft Power BI Desktop to a HANA System in SCP using SAP Cloud Connector Service Channels

 SAP HANA Database

-For my scenario I use a HANA Multitenant Database Container on SAP HCP Trial.
+For my scenario I use a HANA Multitenant Database Container on SCP Trial.
 Details about the setup can be found in blog post https://blogs.sap.com/2016/01/13/sap-hana-multitenant-database-containers-mdc-scenarios-now-on-trial-landscape.

 I set up a MDC with the name “pfefferfmdc”.
-The name is relevant later when the HANA Cloud Connector service channel is setup.
+The name is relevant later when the SAP Cloud Connector service channel is setup.

 It has to be considered that the tenant is shut down after 12 hours.
 Personally I am using a script which uses the HANA Cloud console client which starts the tenant automatically again when it was shut down.